-- (i) two papers chosen from POL6, POL10-19;

-- (ii) two papers chosen from SOC5-15;

-- (iii) a candidate may substitute for one paper a dissertation on a subject approved by the Head of the Department of Politics and International Studies.
+- (i) two papers chosen from POL6, POL10-20; - (ii) two papers chosen from SOC5-15; - (iii) a candidate may substitute for one paper a dissertation on a subject approved by the Head of the Department of Politics and International Studies. - (iv) A candidate who chooses POL20 may not offer a dissertation.